Center for Social Justice Research, Teaching & Service

 Schedule Office Hours

 Dr. Shankar is an anthropologist, critical pedagogue, and mediamaker whose work falls into three broad areas.
 First, he is concerned with the politics of help and its role in upholding systems of racial capitalism.
-In his book, Brown Saviors and their Others (new window) (new window) (Duke, 2023), he takes India’s burgeoning help economy, specifically the education NGO sector, as a site from which to interrogate these ideas.
+In his book, Brown Saviors and their Others (Duke, 2023), he takes India’s burgeoning help economy, specifically the education NGO sector, as a site from which to interrogate these ideas.
 He shows how colonial, racial, and caste formations undergird how transnational and digitized NGO work is done in India today.
 Second, he is a visual anthropologist and ethnographic filmmaker who has been interested in developing decolonial, participatory visual methodologies.
-He has primarily focused on the neocolonial politics of representation, global circulation, and reception of the “impoverished” and “suffering” child figure and offers new multimodal methods as alternatives to these paradigms.
+He has focused on the neocolonial politics of representation, global circulation, and reception of the “impoverished” and “suffering” child figure and offers new multimodal methods as alternatives to these paradigms.
 He is also interested in multimodal evaluation and publishing, asking questions regarding the possibilities that might accompany non-textual knowledge production.
 Towards this end, he is a current editor with the multimodal section of American Anthropologist.
-Third, he is an advocate for Curiosity Studies (new window) (new window), an emerging interdisciplinary field which challenges us to think anew about scholarly production, pedagogic praxis, and the political role of the academician.
+Third, he is an advocate for Curiosity Studies , an emerging interdisciplinary field which challenges us to think anew about scholarly production, pedagogic praxis, and the political role of the academician.
 Arjun asks: what might a radical curiosity make possible and what political, economic, and social constraints prevent the flourishing of curiosity?
-Most recently, he is excited about his work as a founding member of Bol (new window) (new window), a D.C.-based worker-owned bookstore (Insta: bol_coop).
-Through this project he brings together his commitments to global economic and racial justice, and community building in D.C.
+Most recently, he is excited about his work as a founding member of Bol , a DC-based worker-owned bookstore (Insta: bol_coop).
+Through this project he brings together his commitments to global economic and racial justice, and community building in DC.

 Blaythe Ayala

-Blaythe Ayala serves as the Assistant Director, Student Organizations and Leadership at the Center for Social Justice.
-In her role, Blaythe is responsible for connecting Georgetown students to service and social justice opportunities through student organizations.
-She also oversees the work and leadership development of CSJ’s Advisory Board for Student Organizations (ABSO) and student organization leaders.
-Originally from Los Angeles, California, Blaythe received her B.A. in Political Science, B.A. in Social Welfare, and B.A. in Spanish from the University of California, Berkeley.
-After graduation, she worked as a program analyst for the U.S. Department of Housing and Urban Development in the Office of Policy Development and Research, where she researched educational supportive services for youth in public housing.
-While working, Blaythe earned her M.Ed in Education Leadership and Policy, focusing on serving the whole person through cross-sector collaboration at the federal level.
+Blaythe serves as the Associate Director, Community Based Learning and Immersion.
+Blaythe plays a pivotal role in fulfilling the CSJ’s social justice mission through immersion learning experiences for students, faculty, and staff, community-engaged learning pedagogies, mission-curricular integration, and community-university partnerships.
+Originally from Los Angeles, CA, Blaythe earned BAs in Political Science, Social Welfare, and in Spanish from the University of California, Berkeley.
+After graduation, she worked as a program analyst for the US Department of Housing and Urban Development in the Office of Policy Development and Research, where she researched wrap-around services for youth in public housing during the COVID-19 pandemic.
+While working, Blaythe earned her M.Ed. in Education Leadership and Policy from American University with a focus on serving the whole person through cross-sector collaboration.
+She further earned a Master’s in International Business and Policy from Georgetown University.

 Lucia Cappelloni